The Two-Feedback Loop Limitation Axiom

 Corollary 2

-It is similarly not valid and of no benefit asking multiple people o mentally understand, predict or make decisions relating to the behaviour of situations whose behaviour is shaped by two or more feedback loops.
+It is similarly not valid, and of no benefit, to ask multiple people to mentally understand, predict or make decisions relating to the behaviour of situations whose behaviour is shaped by two or more feedback loops.

 Corollary 3

-Correct and valid decisionmaking depends crucially on accurate prediction of consequences of decisions.
+Correct and valid decision-making depends crucially on accurate prediction of the consequences of decisions.
 It is not possible for an individual to make correct decisions where they are unable to mentally make correct predictions of consequences for situations whose behaviour is shaped by two or more feedback loops.

 Corollary 4

-The above limits the validity of many research methods involving individuals' opinions or mental predictions about situaions whose behaviour is shaped by two or more feedback loops.
-This applies to focus groups, questionairres and surveys along with statistical analysis of responses that are based on participants mental understanding, prediction, theories or decisions.
-More broadly it applies to all research methods involving mental understanding, predicting, decision making, information gathering and analyis, or making theories about such situations whose behaviour is shaped by two or more feedback loops.
+The above limits the validity of many research methods involving individuals' opinions or mental predictions about situations whose behaviour is shaped by two or more feedback loops.
+This applies to focus groups, questionnaires and surveys, along with statistical analysis of responses that are based on participants' mental understanding, prediction, theories or decisions.
+More broadly, it applies to all research methods involving mental understanding, predicting, decision-making, information gathering and analysis, or making theories about such situations.

 Corollary 5